satinder147/DeepWay/README.md

 0. Python 3.x
 1. <a href="https://tensorflow.org">Tensorflow 1.5</a>
 2. <a href="https://keras.io">Keras</a>
-3. OpenCV 3.4
+3. OpenCV 3.4(for loading,resizing images)
-4. h5py
+4. h5py(for saving trained model)
 5. pyttsx3
 6. A good grasp over convolutional neural networks.
-For online resources refer to standford cs231n, deeplearning.ai on coursera
+For online resources refer to standford cs231n, deeplearning.ai on coursera or cs231n by standford university
 7. A good CPU (preferably with a GPU).
 8. Time
 9. datetime